noops-challenge/polybot/README.md

 # 👋 Meet Polybot

 A close friend of the Vexbot, the Polybot API sends you nothing but polygons.
-With every request, our Polybot will send you up to 1,000 polygons from 3 sides (triangle) to 72 sides (a heptacontakaidigon!).
+With every request, our Polybot will send you up to 1,000 polygons from 3 sides (a triangle) to 72 sides (a heptacontakaidigon!).
 Create dazzling patterns or use the random shapes to create the terrain of your next game.

-A polygon, as you'll recall from your ol' geometry textbook—is a [connected plane of *n* line segments](https://en.wikipedia.org/wiki/Polygon), so if you send a request to:
+A polygon—as you'll recall from your ol' geometry textbook—is a [connected plane of *n* line segments](https://en.wikipedia.org/wiki/Polygon), so if you send a request to:

  `api.noopschallenge.com/polybot`